-Use online resources to keep children learning about their faith.
+Use resources to keep children learning about their faith.

 Contact your parish religious education director or find out if the publisher of the religious education curriculum used at your parish has resources you can use during this time.
-Our Sunday Visitor is offering free online home session plans for every lesson in the Allelu preschool and kindergarten program and the Alive in Christ religious education series for grades 1 through 8.
-In addition, the website Catholic Brain is offering free temporary access during this time to their site, filled with countless videos, games and online quizzes for kids to learn more about their Catholic faith.
+OSV is offering free online home session plans for every lesson in the Allelu preschool and kindergarten program and the Alive in Christ religious education series for grades 1 through 8.
+In addition, OSV’s new print magazine, OSV Kids can provide fun, family time centered around the faith.